ArunPrakashG/wordpress_client/README.md

 ## Features

 - Support for 3 widely used authorization methods.
-- Response preprocessor callback support.
+- Events for preprocessing operations on the response
 - Provides statistics such as time taken for the request to complete.
-- Support for Custom Requests / Authorization systems.
+- Support for Custom Requests & Authorization systems.
-- Request Synchronization using lock objects
+- Request Synchronization
-- Nullable support.
 - And many more!

 ## Usage